Simple and adorable baseball cake tutorial!

 There is a really popular method for smoothing the frosting using a Viva paper towel, but I didn’t have any.
 I just got really hot water and put my offset spatula in it.
 I would put very little pressure on the frosting with it as I smoothed it across the surface.
 I dipped it in the water every few seconds.
 This kept the spatula hot and added just enough water to really get a smooth surface.

-Step 8: Marking the Laces
+Step 8: Marking the Baseball Laces

-I used the lid of my Pampered Chef Batter Bowl, but you could use any round, thin lid or bowl.
+To make the look of laces on a baseball, I used the lid of my Pampered Chef Batter Bowl, but you could use any round, thin lid or bowl.
 I gently pressed it into the frosting (I think it would have been good to freeze it a few minutes before doing this) so I would have a guide for my piping.

 Step 9: Piping the Laces